WWE Rumors: Big Plans Already In Place For Retired World Champion At ‘WrestleMania 36’

 It’s always fun when WWE is able to surprise the fans and give them something they truly want or that they never saw coming.
 On Sunday evening, the Royal Rumble is easily one of the best opportunities for a shocking moment or big return, and rumors have a huge one happening.
 If a former world champion does make his long-awaited return to the ring, though, it won’t be a one-off thing as WWE has plans for him at WrestleMania 36 as well.

-Until the match actually begins and it happens or it doesn’t, no-one really knows if Adam “Edge” Copeland is going to make his in-ring return.
+Until the match actually begins and it happens or it doesn’t, no one really knows whether Adam “Edge” Copeland is going to make his in-ring return.
 He has continuously denied that he’s getting back in the ring and wrestling again, but there are numerous signs pointing to the comeback taking place.

-Edge recently signed a very lucrative deal with WWE which makes it seem as if he will be doing more than just working behind the scenes.
+Edge recently signed a very lucrative deal with WWE, which makes it seem as if he will be doing more than just working behind the scenes.
 The former World Champion has also visited some of WWE’s doctors and been hanging around more, but does that mean he will finally return?

 According to Wrestling Observer Radio, by way of Ringside News, Edge will indeed be returning to the ring at the Royal Rumble.
 As exciting as that is, there is more to it as this will not be a single-match return before he rides off into retirement yet again.